Grief Sensitivity Virtual Learning Institute

 About the Institutes:

 The MHTTC Network hosted two 2-day Grief Sensitivity Virtual Learning Institutes in September and November 2020 with leading grief experts across the country.
 The series was geared towards providing front-line workers with tools and strategies that can be used when addressing the needs of individuals experiencing grief and loss during COVID-19 and beyond.

 The Institutes included:

 - Tracked Learning: Each Institute had four sessions and three learning tracks: Grief Sensitivity, Evidence-Based Practices for Clinicians, and School Mental Health.
 Participants were invited to join whichever track most fits your learning interests!

-- Reflective Discussion: On both days of each Institute, we hosted optional breakout discussions where participants were invite to join, listen and learn from each other’s expertise and experience.
+- Reflective Discussion: On both days of each Institute, we hosted optional breakout discussions where participants were invited to join, listen and learn from each other’s expertise and experience.

 - Opening Keynote & Closing Activity: On Day 1, we opened with a keynote to set the tone; on Day 2, we closed with an integrated activity to support our learning outcomes.

 The Institutes were intended for Community Mental Health Practitioners, Social Workers, Psychologists, Therapists, School Mental Health Personnel, School Counselors, Educators, School Administrators, and anyone interested in enhancing their grief sensitivity.

 Grief Resources and Self-Care: